 I also produced an online course on hiking skills for photographers: Getting [to] the Great Landscape (Hiking for Photographers).

-I have a son and two stepsons, and spend a lot of time learning about child development.
+I have a son and spend a lot of time learning about child development.

 I am particularly interested in child development that supports responding to, and coping with, a world that is full of social and environmental harm, and already in a state of deepening planetary catastrophe.